Wiseman massacre: The perpetrators

-Henson Wiseman encountered a Native American woman/girl wearing the shoes, of his wife Phoebe, stolen from the massacre site.
+Eight days prior to getting the news, Henson Wiseman encountered a Native American woman/girl wearing the shoes, of his wife Pheobe, stolen from the massacre site.
 It is alleged that four Santee natives were thought to be responsible, although this was never proven.
-Members of the Yankton Band of Sioux may also have perpetrated the tragedy.
-When General Sully finally decided to reveal the news of the tragedy to Henson on August 4th.
+Members of the Yankton Band of Dakota may also have perpetrated the tragedy.
+When General Sully finally decided to reveal the news of the tragedy to Henson on August 4.
 The expedition was camped just south of Fort Pierre, to eventually become Pierre, the capital of South Dakota.
-This over 200 miles north of his home, he immediately rode day and night.
+This over 240 miles north of his home, he immediately rode day and night.
 Sergeant John Hewitt of E Company, 6th Iowa Cavalry—then at Fort Randall with his regiment preparing for transfer upriver—recorded in his diary that a soldier of the 2nd Nebraska had passed through on his way home, where his family had been massacred, having ridden non-stop all the way.
-When Henson arrived, he heard that the towns people allowed Phoebe to wander off.
+When Henson arrived, he heard that the townspeople allowed Pheobe to wander off.
 No one knew where she had gone.
 She was obviously inconsolable with grief and difficult to deal with.
 He finally found her 28 days after the massacre, near Ponca by a creek.
 He eventually removed her from the area, returning to Virginia, where they remained for nearly a year.

 Their only surviving child, 18-year-old John Wiseman, then in the Union Army fighting Confederates.
-Phoebe was three months pregnant at the time she discovered her five children's attack.
-A baby boy, Richard, was born March 8th, 1864.
-He was handicapped never able to use his legs, on possible account of Phoebe taking laudanum, she was given for her grief.
-Phoebe and Henson had one more child, three years later.
+Pheobe was three months pregnant at the time she discovered her five children's attack.
+A baby boy, Richard, was born March 8, 1864.
+He was handicapped and never able to use his legs, on possible account of Pheobe taking laudanum, which she was given for her grief.
+Pheobe and Henson had one more child, three years later.
 She would become Laura Wiseman Lawson.

 It is said that Henson vowed to kill every "Indian" he saw.
-And he was suspected of tracking and killing Native Americans up and down the river.
+He was suspected of tracking and killing Native Americans up and down the river.
 According to one Cedar County version, Wiseman sometimes perched himself along the bluffs overlooking the river.
 Where he would randomly shoot Native Americans traversing the river in canoes with a Sharp rifled musket.
-Many empty canoes washed up on shore of the Missouri River.
+Many empty canoes washed up on the banks of the Missouri River.
 Henson Wiseman lived to the age of 94 and died on February 19, 1912.